International Programmes 2024/2025

 Description of the above-mentioned funding opportunities within the university

-There are scholarships granted by the university as an institution.
-Additionally, the International Office grants scholarships that support international students and students going abroad for studies or internships.
+The International Office grants scholarships through the Erasmus+ programme that support students (including international ones) who are going abroad for studies or internships.

 Academic admission requirements